 Impaired Loans.
 Impaired loans are measured and reported at fair value when full payment under the loan terms is notprobable.
 Specific allowances for impaired loans are based on comparisons of the recorded carrying values of the loans to the present value of the estimated cash flows of these loans at each loan's original effective interest rate, the fair value of the collateral or the observable market prices of the loans.
 Fair value is generally determined based on appraisals performed by certified and licensed appraisers using inputs such as absorption rates, capitalization rates and market comparables, adjusted for estimated costs to sell.
 Management modifies the appraised values, if needed, to take into account recent developments in the market or other factors, such as changes in absorption rates or market conditions from the time of valuation, and anticipated sales values considering management's plans for disposition.
-Such modifications to the appraised values could result in lower valuation hierarchy.
+Such modifications to the appraised values could result in lower valuations of such collateral.
+Estimated costs to sell are based on current amounts of disposal costs for similar assets.
+These measurements are classified as Level 3 within the valuation hierarchy.
 Impaired loans are subject to nonrecurring fair value adjustment upon initial recognition or subsequent impairment.
-A portion of the allowance for loan losses is allocated to impaired loans if the value of such adjusted accordingly based on the same factors identified above.
+A portion of the allowance for loan losses is allocated to impaired loans if the value of such loans is deemed to be less than the unpaid balance.
+Impaired loans are reviewed and evaluated on at least a quarterly basis for additional impairment and adjusted accordingly based on the same factors identified above.
 The amount recognized as an impairment charge related to impaired loans that are measured at fair value on a nonrecurring basis was \$9,589,000 and \$4,586,000 during the years ended December 31, 2013 and 2012, respectively.